Westview at Makakilo Hts 2

 No analysis available

-I looked for paid laundry terms such as coin laundry, quarters, card-operated machines, or laundry fees.
-The remarks only reference in-unit washer and dryer, so there is no evidence of paid community laundry.
+I looked for any indication that shared laundry requires payment, such as coin laundry, card-operated machines, or laundry fees.
+The remarks only reference in-unit laundry, so there is no evidence of paid community laundry.

 Parking is strongly supported across the building: all 20/20 current MLS records have parking features, and many remarks explicitly mention "2 assigned parking stalls," "2 reserved parking stalls," "2 parking spaces," and "side-by-side parking stalls."
 This is consistent across multiple listings and appears to be well-established rather than a copy-paste error.